20 Ways to Improve Your Sex Drive

 4. Drink in moderation and don’t smoke.

 Smoking reduces the vascular function while too much alcohol inhibits your ability to reach orgasm.
 Oftentimes, younger women tend to drink more socially and this can lead to higher inflammation and unbalanced hormones.
-Avoid drugs as well.
+Avoid recreational drugs as well and also speak to your doctor concerning any potential side effects of pharmaceutical medications.

 5. Give Maca root a try.